waheedi/meetflow/README.md

 - During meeting: keeps discussion focused on decisions and trade-offs instead of rediscovery.
 - After meeting: turns outcomes into owned actions (owner + due date + follow-ups).

-MeetFlow is the renamed continuation of the original TechFlow codebase, not a separate new project.
+MeetFlow is the renamed continuation of the original TechFlow codebase (which started as job-interview homework case).

 The app models seven AI personas (Sarah, Kai, Tamer, Lara, Jonas, Belal, Michael) and runs a sequential group discussion grounded in real files from:
 - local folders